 If you make a deferred exchange using a qualified intermediary (QI), the transfer of the property given up and receipt of like-kind property is treated as a like-kind exchange.
 If you fail to meet the timing requirements because of the QI, your transaction won't qualify as a deferred exchange and any gain may be taxable in the year you transferred the property.
 However, if the QI defaults on its obligation to acquire and transfer replacement property because of bankruptcy or receivership proceedings and you meet certain requirements, you may be able to report the gain in the year or years payments are received.
 For the requirements, see Rev. Proc.
 2010-14, 2010-12 I.R.B.
-456, available at www.irs.gov/irb/2010-12 IRB/ar07.html.
+456, available at IRS.gov/irb/2010-12_IRB/ar07.html.

 Multi-asset exchanges.
 A multi-asset exchange involves the transfer and receipt of more than one group of like-kind properties.
-For example, an exchange of land, vehicles, and cash for land and vehicles is a multi-asset exchange.
-An exchange of land, vehicles, and cash for land only isn't a multi-asset exchange.
-The transfer or receipt of multiple properties within one like-kind group is also a multi-asset exchange.
+The transfer or receipt of multiple properties within one like-kind group also is a multi-asset exchange.
+However, an exchange of a single piece of land, a vehicle, and cash for a single piece of land and a vehicle is not a multi-asset exchange because, of the assets transferred, section 1031 may apply only to the exchange of the land for other land.
 Special rules apply when figuring the amount of gain recognized and your basis in properties received in a multi-asset exchange.
 For details, see Regulations section 1.1031(j)-1.